icedterminal/blank-ntp/README.md

 - https://support.google.com/chrome/a/answer/187202?hl=en#zippy=%2Cwindows
 - https://www.microsoft.com/en-us/edge/business/download

+Configure the policy for whitelisting extensions based on ID.

 The extension will now load normally.
 You will see a prompt the first time asking if this was the new tab you were expecting.
 If you accept, this warning will go away and the extension will remain enabled.

 # Your Modifications